terafitz/Sofira/README.md

 ## acknowledgments

-A special Thanks goes out to [rbende](https://github.com/rdbende/Azure-ttk-theme), for creating the beautiful azure-theme used in this project!
+A special Thanks goes out to [rbende](https://github.com/rdbende/Azure-ttk-theme) and all involved, for creating the beautiful azure-theme used in this project!

 Also a big thank-you to the beautiful people at [Flaticon](https://www.flaticon.com/), for creating all the icons used in this project.
 In particular: